-- Use a spudger to pry the Lightning connector cable up from its socket on the logic board. - Fold the Lightning connector cable out of the way of the logic board.
+- Use the tip of a spudger to pry the antenna cable up from its socket on the logic board. - To reconnect the cable, use tweezers to position it directly over its socket, then push it straight down with the flat edge of your spudger.